Clearing Department of Education Matches on the FAFSA

 - Birth Certificate showing birth in U.S.

 The student may also upload their citizenship documents to the Verification Portal along with a completed Citizenship Affidavit form.
-This form is available on the Verification Portal or can be located here.
+This form is available electronically on the Verification Portal.

 Note: Although some documents say it is illegal to make copies, we are authorized to copy the documents since we are using them to award federal funds.

 Student should provide FAS with a copy of their social security card.
 The name on the card must match the name on the FAFSA.
 If there is a conflict with the date of birth, the student must also provide documentation of DOB (birth certificate, driver’s license).
 The student should contact SSA to resolve the discrepancy in their records to prevent future mismatches.

 If student is submitting a copy of the application for a new SS card, SSA must complete the applicable section to verify that SSA has accepted it.
 If this is not completed, a receipt from SSA (in addition to the application) is acceptable.